 Extended Day The Nantucket Community School (NCS) after school program is a full inclusion model offering multi-age enrichment and support services to students and their families.
 Support services offered during the school year for elementary-age students include before and after school programs.
-For additional information about any of the NCS Children's Programs, please contact the Director at Caitlin Waddington.
-Breakfast Buddies Breakfast Buddies offers supervised breakfast before school from 7:00 a.m.-7:45 a.m. in the NES cafeteria for children in grades K-5, with an optional school based mentoring program.
+For additional information about any of the NCS Children's Programs, please contact the Director, Tracy Roberts at 508-228-7285 ext.
+1162.

+Breakfast Breakfast Buddies offers supervised breakfast before school from 7:00 a.m7:45 a.m. in the Buddies NES cafeteria for children in grades K-5, with an optional school based mentoring program.
 Breakfast Buddies utilizes high school students and professionals in the community as adult mentors.
 Please contact the school to register.
 The entrance for the Breakfast Buddies program will be through the NES cafeteria door.

 Other There may be student opportunities offered at NIS each year that are dependent upon funding.
 Please contact the NIS Front Office for more information and an updated annual list of student activities. (ie: Homework Club, NIS Press, Chess Club, Enrichment Club, etc)

-Student Health
+Chapter 6 Student Health